 Hygiene & Sanitation promotion plays a key role in changing collective and individual behaviours together with fostering ownership and sustainable use of water and sanitation facilities.
 It is upon this premise that we have planned to conduct a PHAST, CLTS and CHAST training of trainers.
-This training is intended to help sector practitioners to accelerate their progress towards achieving the newly adapted Sustainable Development Goals (SDGs) especially Goal 6.
+This training is intended to help sector practitioners to accelerate their progress towards achieving the Sustainable Development Goals (SDGs) especially Goal 6 (Ensure availability and sustainable management of water and sanitation for all).

 Participatory Hygiene and Sanitation Transformation (PHAST) is a systematic participatory approach consisting of seven sequential steps that culminate in the development of an action plan for addressing the prevailing WASH problems in a given community.
 It employs Participatory Rural Appraisal (PRA) and Self-esteem, Associative strengths, Resourcefulness, Action planning, and Responsibility (SARAR) tools to elicit meaningful and equitable participation of all community members.